usc-isi-i2/festival-text-to-speech-service/README.md

 + Ubuntu users use `sudo apt-get install libncurses5-dev`

 ####Deciding which to version to use
-+ The newest version of Festival has been released.
-I recommend using this and the voices included with this distribution.
-Instructions and recommendations for older releases have been left at the bottom of the README for reference, since older voices do not work with the new distribution's engines.
++ As of December 2014, the newest version of Festival is 2.4.
+This version of festival and the voices included with this distribution are the highest quality so far.
+Because the voice synthesis engines change in this distribution, it is only compatible with the voices included in its download package.
+Similarly, these new voices are not compatible with older versions of festival.
+Version 2.4 has the highest quality of voices, but at a significant speed cost.
+For example, the sentence "Pablo Ruiz y Picasso, also known as Pablo Picasso, was a Spanish painter, sculptor, printmaker, ceramicist, stage designer, poet and playwright who spent most of his adult life in France." takes about 30 seconds to synthesize, while it only takes 7 seconds to synthesize in version 2.1.
+Instructions and recommendations for older releases and additional voices for these voices are located on the bottom of the README.

 ####Installing Festival 2.4
 1) Go to [http://www.festvox.org/packed/festival/2.4/] (http://www.festvox.org/packed/festival/2.4/) and download